Rod and Rachel Saunders

 Rodney and Rachel Saunders were British botanists and horticulturalists who established Silverhill Seeds in Cape Town in the 1970s.
-They collected and studied rare specimens of South African plants such as Gladioli.
-They were murdered in 2018 while on an expedition in the oNgoye Forest.
+They collected and studied rare specimens of South African plants such as gladioli.
+They were murdered by Sayefundeen Aslam Del Vecchio in 2018 while on an expedition in the oNgoye Forest.
 They were aged 74 and 63 respectively.

+Rodney's body was discovered by police on 17 February, 2018 in a river.
+Rachel's remains were identified by authorities on 14 February, 2018; however, the location where her body was found has not been disclosed.